 2. Power your Echo off and on again

 Remove the power connector from your Echo device and wait 5 minutes.
 After that, plug it back in and wait for the startup process to finish, which will also be indicated by a blue ring and spinning cyan lights.

-If that didn’t fix it, continue to the next step.
+If that doesn’t fix it, continue to the next step.

 3. Ensure the Do Not Disturb feature is turned off

-Most commonly, you will see a spinning blue light ending with a purple light.
+You will most commonly see a spinning blue light ending with a purple light.

-The simplest way to turn do not disturb off is to open your Alexa app and select Devices, select your device, and select Do Not Disturb.
+The simplest way to turn Do Not Disturb off is to open your Alexa app, select Devices, select your device, and select Do Not Disturb.
 Make sure it is set to off.

 4. Perform a reset

-This step will help you eliminate any blue ring issues by resetting everything back to a factory standard.
+This step will help eliminate blue ring issues by resetting everything to a factory standard.

 Press and hold down the Action button for 25 seconds.
 You will see the light ring pulse with an orange color and will proceed to shut itself down.